-In the event that If the Chief Executive Officer and all designated senior employees are unavailable, the Governance and Risk Coordinator, subject to the incumbent's approval, will be appointed as Acting Chief Executive Officer or alternatively, a relief Chief Executive Officer can be sourced externally.
+If the Chief Executive Officer and all designated senior employees are unavailable, a relief Chief Executive Officer can be sourced externally.

 Remuneration of the Acting Chief Executive Officer will be at the acting employees' ordinary rate of pay plus 20%.